4 Favorite Colorado Hikes for Families Near Crested Butte

 4: Three Lakes Trail #843

 Travel west on Kebler Pass Road (Gunnison County Road 12) for approximately 16 miles to Forest Service Road #706: Lost Lake Road.
 Follow FSR #706 for two miles to its end at Lost Lake Campground.
 Parking for hiking or horseback riding is to the right past the horse camping and day picnic area.
-The loop has great views of the whole Kebler Pass aspen stand and is one of my favorites in the Fall.
+The loop has great views of the whole Kebler Pass aspen stand and is one of my favorite Colorado hikes in the Fall.
 As the name implies, you pass by three lakes on the route.
 The trail climbs up as high as Dollar Lake, a natural spring-fed lake.
 The trail then loops back down and around to Lost Lake and the campground.
 This one is the hardest trail on the list, but the extra effort is worth it for the views.